uphold/docs/_entities.md

 network      | The network of the transaction (`uphold` for internal transactions). normalized   | The transaction details in USD.
 See [Normalized](#normalized). priority     | The priority of the transaction.
-Possible values are `normal` and `fast`. reference    | A reference assigned to the transaction. origin       | The sender of the funds.
+Possible values are `normal` and `fast`. reference    | A reference code assigned to the transaction.
+Can be any string, up to 100 characters.
+This is not exposed to the user; a possible use case is to reference an external ID in another system. origin       | The sender of the funds.
 See [Origin](#origin). destination  | The recipient of the funds.
 See [Destination](#destination).